 What about if I use a compact camera?

-For compact cameras users, the options of fish-eye and wide angle are more limited but none the less available.
+For compact cameras users, the options of fish-eye and wide-angle are more limited but none the less available.
 There are many manufacturers that make conversion wet lenses.
-This lenses attach to the housing in front of the lens and increase de angle of view of the camera lens.
+These lenses attach to the housing in front of the lens and increase de angle of view of the camera lens.
 These lenses are not cheap and as is the case with DSLR and Mirrorless cameras, the more you are willing to spend, the better the image quality will be.

 Most wet lenses are designed to work with the camera lens set to a specific focal length. usually 28mm or equivalent.
-Even if you can zoom your camera, I would strongly advise against.
+Even if you can zoom your camera, I would strongly advise against it.
 The image quality, especially in the edges of the picture will be literally destroyed.

 Recently some manufacturers came up with a wet wide angle lens for compact and mirrorless cameras that offers an incredibly wide field of view and allow full zooming capabilities.
 This is an excellent option for shutting pelagics such as hammerheads.

 Join me on my next trip to the Red Sea, the Shark Quest Photography onboard the recently refurbished Hurricane.
-As part of the workshop, I will be talking a bit more in-depth about wide angle lenses options and if It is possible you are more than welcome to try one of my lenses.
+As part of the workshop, I will be talking a bit more in-depth about wide-angle lens options and if It is possible you are more than welcome to try one of my lenses.